 -

-Wait for Arduino Web Editor to display the notification that the library was successfully imported.
+Wait for the Cloud Editor to display the notification that the library was successfully imported.

 This will cause the version of the library you imported to always be used by all sketches (1.0.0 in this case), so you may want to occasionally check to see if the library author has released a new version of the library and repeat the process with the new version in order to take advantage of any improvements or bug fixes that have been made to the library in the new release.